 Up The Hills To Provensende

-Driving along the Douro River Valley on N322 provided a bit of a respite from the very twisty turns roads that had characterized most our drive that day.
+Driving along the Douro River Valley on N222 provided a bit of a respite from the very twisty turns roads that had characterized most our drive that day.

-But after N322 crossed the river in Pinhao it headed up into the hills.
+But after we crossed the river in Pinhao the road headed up into the hills.
 And we were back on mountain roads again.
 With one more push we finally turned onto the small N587 and followed the directions to our hotel.

 We stayed in the Douro wine country in a small private country hotel (a “Quinta”) in the small hamlet of Provensende.
 It was a great way to finish our day driving along the Douro River Valley!
 We could look out from the hotel over the valley and see the stunning landscapes we had travelled.
 It was a great spot to spend a view days.

 Did you choose driving along the Douro River Valley or did you go by boat?
 Would you like to try the driving route?